isomerpages/mpa-safetyatsea/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Registration for 2024 events will open soon.
-Click <a href="/media-room/">here</a> to view the session recordings for the 2023 conference.
+notification: Registrations are now open.
+Click <a href="go.gov.sg/safetyatseaweek2024">here</a> to register.
 sections:
   - hero:
       background: /images/HOME-BANNER4.jpg